Last Updated on September 8, 2025

 - Precision and Accuracy: Exceptional tolerance levels, True-RMS readings.

-- Durability: Rugged design with shock, moisture, and dust resistance.
+- Durability: Rugged design with resistance to shock, moisture, and dust.

 - Safety Ratings: CAT III/IV rated for high-voltage applications.